Michael Symon: Books

 Symon was featured in fellow Clevelander Michael Ruhlman's 2001 book The Soul of a Chef: The Journey Toward Perfection.
 The second part of the three-part book focuses on Symon's quest for culinary perfection.

 In 2009, Symon collaborated with Ruhlman to write his first cookbook Michael Symon's Live to Cook: Recipes and Techniques to Rock Your Kitchen.
 (ISBN 978-0307453655) The foreword is written by fellow Iron Chef Bobby Flay.
 It was published by Clarkson Potter and was released on November 3, 2009.

 On September 25, 2012, another cookbook was released named The Chew: Food.
 Life.
 Fun.
 (ISBN 978-1401311063), co-authored by Symon along with fellow Iron Chef Mario Batali, long-time Food Network producer Gordon Elliott, Carla Hall, Clinton Kelly, and Daphne Oz.
 Three weeks later, Symon and Cleveland food writer Douglas Trattner collaborated to release his second offering, "Michael Symon's Carnivore: 120 Recipes for Meat Lovers" (ISBN 978-0307951786).

 Beginning in September 2012, the Chew crew began releasing seasonal e-book cookbooks with The Chew: Fall Flavors: More than 20 Seasonal Recipes from The Chew Kitchen, published by Hyperion Books, which is a unit of ABC parent The Walt Disney Company.
 It was followed up with The Chew: Winter Flavors in December 2012, while The Chew: Spring Flavors and The Chew: Summer Flavors were both released on April 23, 2013.

 The Chew: What's for Dinner (ISBN 978-1-4013-1281-7), was released on September 24, 2013, by Hyperion Books, and is the second book based on the hot ABC television show.
 The cookbook features 100 easy recipes for every night of the week provided by Symon along with his co-hosts.
 In this cookbook, Symon provides quick and easy recipes for chicken marsala, angel hair caprese, and many others.
 He also shares tips on how to cook scallops restaurant-style.

-Onter cookbooks include 5 in 5: 5 Fresh Ingredients + 5 Minutes = 120 Fantastic Dinners (2013), 5 in 5: 5 for Every Season (2015), Michael Symon's Playing with Fire (2018), and Fix It with Food (2019).
+Other cookbooks include 5 in 5: 5 Fresh Ingredients + 5 Minutes = 120 Fantastic Dinners (2013), 5 in 5: 5 for Every Season (2015), Michael Symon's Playing with Fire (2018), and Fix It with Food (2019).
 These were all co-authored by Douglas Trattner.